toextendmylimits/LeetCode/000-graph.md

     1. if the cell goes over the boundary, then return False.
     1. If the cell is not land, then return True
     1. Then check all the connecting 4 cells, if any cell is not surrounded by water, return False
     1. In the end, return True

+    Can be done both BFS and DFS.
     <details>

       ```python